 - Greater Accuracy : By automating the accounts payable process, integrated payments eliminate human error from the equation.
 Fewer errors equates to fewer losses.

 - Increased cash flow : By leveraging automation in the accounts payable process, banks can reduce the payments processing turnaround.
 This will give their customers the opportunity to take advantage of supplier discounts.

 Rather than remaining solely as a solution provider, with integrated payments, commercial and retail banks have the opportunity to become strategic partners for their customers.
 Providing an end-to-end accounts payable solution will drive customer loyalty.
 It will present a chance to banks to differentiate themselves from their competition.

 When other banks approach your customers, the switching costs associated with going back to a manual accounts payable will likely deter your customers from making the switch.

 The advent of the Integrated Payables system has been a game changer for the financial industry.

 But tighter budgets, domain knowledge and timelines within the prevalent market scenario can make implementing integrated payments a daunting task.
 One way of circumventing these challenges is by partnering with a specialist such as Go-Live Faster.
 Go-Live Faster is a global fintech solutions firm that has helped multiple banks accelerate their product releases by making technology implementations predictable.

-Our analysts understand the risks that could derail your treasury management system implementations.
+Our analysts understand the risks that could derail your commercial online system implementations.
 They are in a position to help you avoid those pitfalls, all while ensuring that you quite literally Go-Live Faster.